Introduction

 To maintain an Active status, provers must adhere to strict collateral rules:

-- Mandatory Collateral: Provers must maintain a specific amount of their own assets (
+- Mandatory Collateral: Provers must maintain a specific amount of their own assets (defined by

 minSelfStake) within their vault at all times. - Non-Transferable Shares: The portion of vault shares representing the minimum self-stake is locked and cannot be transferred while the prover is active.